drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_19.md

 #### After the lecture

-Students will be given reading and some practice exercises.
+Students given homework sheet 3 (More normal form equilibria, backward induction, subgame equilibria).

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to write out extensive form game representations of games and interpret such representations.
+Assessment of the content covered in this lecture will be through examination questions asking student to analyse repeated games as well as discuss Axelrod's work.